Profile

 1. 1

-Dissolve the yeast in 200ml lukewarm water with the sugar and leave to rest for 10 minutes.
+Dissolve the yeast in 200 ml of lukewarm water with the sugar and leave to rest for 10 minutes.

 2. 2

-In a large bowl, combine the flour and salt, then pour in the yeast mixture, gradually adding water while you mix.
+In a large bowl, mix the flour and salt, then gradually add the yeast mixture, stirring and adding water little by little.

 3. 3

-Knead the dough for about 20 minutes until you achieve a smooth, elastic texture.
+Knead the dough for about 20 minutes until it’s smooth and elastic.

 4. 4

-Shape the dough into a ball, score a cross on top, and cover it to prove in a warm spot for 2 hours.
+Shape into a ball, score a cross on top, cover and leave to prove in a warm spot for 2 hours.

 5. 5

-Divide the dough into portions and roll out onto well-oiled round baking trays.
+Divide the dough into portions and roll out into oiled round baking trays.

 6. 6

-Top with peeled, chopped tomatoes, broken anchovy fillets, and thinly sliced garlic.
+Top with peeled, chopped tomatoes, broken anchovy pieces and thinly sliced garlic.

 7. 7

-Sprinkle with chopped parsley, grated Pecorino, and plenty of Sicilian oregano.
+Sprinkle over chopped parsley, grated pecorino and plenty of Sicilian oregano.

 8. 8